utilitywarehouse/cockroachdb-manifests/README.md

 **CockroachDB manifests are moved to [shared-kustomize-bases](https://github.com/utilitywarehouse/shared-kustomize-bases/tree/main/cockroachdb)**

+Please, do not contribute to this repository, and do not use it for the new Cockroach instances.

+It's not archived just to not break the OpsLevel integration for services using it.

 # cockroachdb-manifests

 This is a Kustomization base for deploying CockroachDB to a Kubernetes cluster.
 The base depends on [cert-manager](https://github.com/cert-manager/cert-manager) for generating and renewing certificates to secure communication between nodes and clients.